Hetprajapati12/Django-Trainee-Assignment-AccuKnox/README.md

 ![dashboard snap](https://github.com/Hetprajapati12/Django-Trainee-Assignment-AccuKnox/blob/main/Answer%20of%20question%201.png)

-Here Answer1.py simple Django example where we’ll prove that signals run synchronously:
+Here Answer1.py is the simple code snippet.
+It will prove that signals run synchronously:

-I will create a model and connect a signal to it.
+First of all, I will create a model and connect a signal to it.

 The signal receiver will introduce a delay using time.sleep().

 I wll measure the time taken to create an object and confirm that the signal blocks the main thread.

+As you can see in above image, that indicates the output of the program.
+The signal processing (with the 5-second delay) completes before the main process (create_model_instance) finishes.
+This proves that Django signals, by default, are executed synchronously.
+If they were asynchronous, the model instance creation would complete before the signal processing.